carpentries-incubator/astronaut-data-analysis-fair/README.md

 ## Astronout data analyses code (FAIR)

-This repository contains a helper software project the final code version to be used for the [FAIR research software course](https://github.com/carpentries-incubator/fair-research-software).
+This repository contains a helper software project with the final code version to be used for the [FAIR research software course](https://github.com/carpentries-incubator/fair-research-software).

 This is the code we are aiming to finish the course with,